Easter in Corsica: Festivities and traditions

-La Merendella is a tradition that has been perpetuated in Corsica for centuries.
-For Easter Monday, families gather for a picnic in the middle of nature.
-Gather the generations around a convivial meal while enjoying the wonders that Corsican nature offers in spring.
+A Merendella is a tradition that has been perpetuated in Corsica for centuries.
+For Easter Monday, families gather for a picnic in the nature.
+The tradition gather the generations around a convivial meal while enjoying the wonders that Corsican nature offers in spring.

 « U Cacavellu » :

 The Corsican Easter cake, the Cacavelli are crowns of sweet bread, in which one we slip hard whole eggs.
-They mark the end of Lent.
-Generally it is eaten during the weekend of Easter, in dessert after the paschal lamb.
+They mark the end of the Lent.
+Generally it is eaten during the weekend of Easter, in dessert after the pascal lamb.
 In Calvi the traditional Easter cake is the Canistrellu.